snapshot-labs/snapshot-strategies/src/strategies/hedgey-multi/README.md

   - token: The address of the token that is taken into account for the score
   - decimal: The decimal value the token uses
   - contractType: Can be NFT for the standard NFT contract or TokenInfusedNFT for the token infused NFT contract
+  - lockedTokenMultiplier: a simple multiplyer for locked tokens
-  - multiplyer: a function to manipulate the scores based on the values in the deal
+  - lockedTokenMonthlyMultiplier: a multiplier based on the amount of time the tokens will be unlocked for